Instrument/Department: Music Therapist, Hochstein Expressive Arts

 Joined Hochstein faculty in: 2017

-Elizabeth Clough graduated from Berklee College of Music in 2016 with a Bachelor of Music degree in Music Therapy.
-Clough completed her music therapy internship at The Hochstein School from September 2016 to June 2017.
+Elizabeth Teta graduated from Berklee College of Music in 2016 with a Bachelor of Music degree in Music Therapy.
+Teta completed her music therapy internship at The Hochstein School from September 2016 to June 2017.
 After completing her music therapy internship, she joined the expressive arts department at Hochstein as a music therapist in July 2017.